Best Practice

 Structure your paper effectively

-An effective structure is crucial for organizing your research paper and presenting your argument clearly.
+An effective structure is essential for organizing your research paper and presenting your argument clearly.
 While specific structure requirements may vary by journal, most anthropology research papers include the following sections:

 1. Abstract: A concise summary of your research question, methodology, findings, and significance.
 The abstract should be clear and informative, providing enough detail to give readers a quick overview of your paper.